mostafakamal22/Sprints-MERN-E-Banking-System/README.md

 ### Adding a Manual Owner(Admin)

-You NEED to add the first Admin(The Owner) Of the project manually after that you can add any additional admins/owners through admins' dashboard.
+You NEED to add the first Admin(The Owner) Of the project after that you can add any additional admins/owners through admins' dashboard.

+####You have Two Approaches:-

+<p>1.
+Add Manual Owner Document Direct to MongoDB</p>

 To add a manual admin to the E-Banking system, follow these steps: